22cryys56p-beep/Command_Center/SESSION_START.md

 >
 > The visual concept below describes the intended **presentation layer** and user experience metaphor.
 It does not override, replace, or modify anything in the frozen Phase 3 Architecture Record.
 >
 > Phase 3 defines the underlying application architecture: the object model, navigation relationships, and the persistent orientation element.
 Phase 3's originally-frozen entry point into that hierarchy — the Category Screen — has since been formally superseded as the root navigation surface by the **Gateway** (a fixed six-destination grid: Current, Planning, Ideas, Ongoing, New Project, Archive) per ACP-011 and ACP-012.
 The deeper hierarchy — Project List → Dashboard → Workspace — remains as Phase 3 defined it.
-The Category Screen's underlying implementation remains in the repository as a staged, temporary component pending ACP-011's retirement trigger, which the current Gateway implementation has now satisfied; retirement itself remains a separate, explicit follow-on decision not yet made.
-Gateway is now the authoritative root navigation surface; the retained Category Screen implementation is not the root entry surface and must not be treated as a competing navigation root.
+ACP-011's Category Screen retirement trigger has since been satisfied and the legacy Category Screen implementation has been explicitly retired and removed from the repository.
+Gateway is the authoritative root navigation surface.
 >
 > This section defines how those same objects, states, and relationships may eventually be *rendered* — sticky notes, connectors, flow paths, a visual workspace — as a rendering and interaction model, not a competing data or navigation model.
 A future visual board still represents the same underlying objects Phase 3 (as extended by later ACPs) defines; it does not introduce a second architecture alongside it.
 >